-Our mental health improvement program will improve mental healthcare in Victorian publicly funded mental health and wellbeing services, so it is safer, more effective, appropriate and connected.
+The Mental health improvement program will work with mental health services to improve healthcare in Victorian publicly funded mental health and wellbeing services, making them safer, and more effective, appropriate and connected.

-We’re working in partnership with consumers, carers, families and supporters, and the mental health and wellbeing workforce and leaders to co-design quality improvement programs.
+We’re working in partnership with consumers, carers, families and supporters, and the mental health and wellbeing workforce and content knowledge leaders to partner in quality improvement programs.

-We are working closely with the Department of Health, including the Office of the Chief Psychiatrist to implement the new quality and safety architecture.
+We are working closely with the Mental Health and Wellbeing Division, including the Office of the Chief Psychiatrist to implement new quality and safety architecture.
 When established, we will also work closely with the Mental Health and Wellbeing Commission.

 Our key priorities